ClementNerma/Rave/docs/master.md

 println!(new BankAccount(2000u) < new BankAccount(1000u)); // Prints: 'false'
 ```

-The `%compare` overload returns one of the `Comparison` enumeration's values: either `GREATER` to indicate the current instance is greater than the one it compares too, either `SMALLER` to indicate its smaller, or finally `EQUAL` to indicate they are both equal.
+The `%compare` overload returns one of the `Comparison` enumeration's values: either `Greater` to indicate the current instance is greater than the one it compares too, either `Smaller` to indicate its smaller, or finally `Equal` to indicate they are both equal.

 Implementing `%compare` automatically implements `%equal`.
 To avoid duplicate and useless code, they cannot be put together in the same class.
 Also, all classes implementing this overload implement are `ComparableTo<T>` types, where `T` is the type of the argument specified in the overload.
 A type comparable to itself will be `Comparable`.